rickyzoo/fetch-receipt-processor/README.md

 ### Other

-`Ctrl + C` to kill the Docker containers
+`Ctrl + C` to kill the Docker containers.

-Simply run `docker-compose up` to reboot this app if you've already successfully ran `docker-compose up --build` Run `deactivate` to deactivate the Python virtual environment
+Simply run `docker-compose up` to reboot this app if you've already successfully ran `docker-compose up --build`.

+Run `deactivate` to deactivate the Python virtual environment

 Hope you earned more points than you expected!